Linuxfabrik/monitoring-plugins/check-plugins/wildfly-gc-status/README.md

 ## Overview

-Reports garbage collector statistics from a WildFly/JBoss AS server via its HTTP-JSON based management API (JBossAS REST Management API).
+Reports garbage collector activity from a WildFly/JBoss AS server via its HTTP-JSON based management API (JBossAS REST Management API).
 This approach requires no additional agents or WAR deployments like Jolokia.
 The plugin supports both standalone mode and domain mode.
-Reports collection count and total collection time for each garbage collector.
+Reports the collection rate and the share of wall-clock time spent in garbage collection (GC overhead) for each garbage collector.

 **Important Notes:**